CFP—State of the Discipline Report

 Dear ACLA member,

 The Bylaws of the American Comparative Literature Association (ACLA) mandate that a State of the Discipline Report be prepared by the association every decade.
 The five previous reports (1965, 1975, 1993, 2006, and 2014) have become landmarks in the history of the discipline, chronicling its developments intellectually and institutionally.
 Taken together, those reports tell a story of Comparative Literature’s increasing openness to the world beyond Europe, a widening range of interdisciplinary approaches, and a gradual democratization of the process of producing the Report itself: from prescriptive statements issued by eminent scholars at elite institutions to the wide-open format of the 2010s, in which a large number of comparatists from a broad spectrum of institutions and ranks contributed to a mosaic of comparative practices.
 As co-chairs of the editorial committee of the 2020s Report, we invite you to share your perspective on the developments, transformations, continuities, challenges, opportunities, and any other aspect of significance for Comparative Literature at the present time.
 We welcome essays of 1,000-5,000 words, to be submitted through the “Submit an Entry” link on this website.
-The website will remain open for submissions until November 1, 2023.
+The website will remain open for submissions until May 1, 2024.
 All submissions will be reviewed by the Editorial Committee.
-The online version of the Report will be launched in 2024.
+The online version of the Report will be launched in fall 2024.

 Please submit your essay to only one of the following sections.
 The questions below are meant only as suggestions; feel free to address others you deem relevant.